Lightning-Flow-Scanner/.github/profile/README.md

 | **Unused Variable**  | Remove unused variables for better flow manageability. |

 _Additional information on the rules and engine can be found in our [Core Documentation](https://lightning-flow-scanner.github.io/lightning-flow-scanner-core/)._

-### ⭐️ Star Us on GitHub: Show your support and help us gain visibility within the community by starring our repositories!